 Employee activity/duty assignments within the workday shall be determined by the site administrator, in cooperation with the Shared Decision-Making Council if such exists at the school.

-Employees shall at all times during the school year have input into developing their teaching schedules.
+Employees shall at all times during the school year have input into developing their schedules.

 Every effort shall be made to give all employees notice of their assignments for the forthcoming semester as soon as possible.
 Teachers will be given the opportunity to indicate their preference of grade level, teaching assignment, and schedule.